LogtalkDotOrg/logtalk-for-vscode/README.md

 Note that this conversion is always partial as several decisions are required by the user that cannot be automated.

+#### Wrapping file contents as an object

+Right-click anywhere in a file that has no entity or module opening directives and select the "Wrap file contents as an object" context menu item.
+The file contents are wrapped with object opening and closing directives.
+The object name is derived from the file name.
+This refactoring is useful when converting plain Prolog files to Logtalk.

 #### Known refactoring issues

 - Some refactoring operations may not be complete, notably due to the use of dynamic binding or meta-predicate features.